artemisdesignstudios/paragon/build_notes.md

 ## Gaskets

 After testing three Paragon prototypes, we found that the most optimal typing experience came from applying the **poron gaskets** to the **bottom half of the case**.
+If you are uncomfortable with any movement of the build within the case, we suggest applying the top gaskets to the **4 corners** of the build.
+This will create a bit more friction in the build to remove any movement.

 Silicon gaskets were an optional add-on for the Paragon.
-Slicon is stiffer than poron, but can still be used to create a unique typing experience.
+Silicon is stiffer than poron, but can still be used to create a unique typing experience.
 We encourage you guys to test out which gaskets appeal to your typing preferences!

 ## Foam